rescue98/Computational-Physics/README.md

 # Projects in Computational Physics

+Disclaimer: Author Harvey Wang's repository is cloned to improve knowledge in Computational Physics.

 This is project for me to investigate some topics in computational and theoretical physics, including numerical programming and quantum computing.

 I hope to experiment and bridge the knowledge gap between my two areas of study in university, computer science and physics.